15 Best Coastal Walks in Sydney

 Grade: Easy

-The Watsons Bay Walk is a scenic coastal trail around South Head, featuring panoramic views of Sydney Harbour, the city skyline, the Tasman Sea, North Head and the historic Hornby Lighthouse.
+The Watsons Bay Walk is a scenic coastal trail around South Head, offering breathtaking views of Sydney Harbour, the city skyline, the Tasman Sea, North Head, and the historic Hornby Lighthouse.

-The Watsons Bay walk connects with the Federation Cliff Walk at the Gap.
-From the southern end of that walk, you can continue hiking to Coogee and even further south to Maroubra, Malabar and La Perouse, following Sydney’s coastline.
+This walk connects with the Federation Cliff Walk at the Gap.
+From its southern end, you can continue exploring Sydney’s coastline, hiking all the way to Coogee and even further south to Maroubra, Malabar, and La Perouse.

 Distance: 4.5 km (circuit)